Catacombs of Paris: Modern

 During World War II, Parisian members of the French Resistance used the tunnel system and established the headquarters from where Colonel Rol-Tanguy led the insurrection for the liberation of Paris in June 1944.
 The Wehrmacht established an underground bunker below Lycée Montaigne, a high school in the 6th arrondissement.

 In 2004, police discovered a fully equipped movie theater in an area of the catacombs underneath the Trocadéro.
 It was equipped with a giant cinema screen, seats for the audience, projection equipment, film reels of recent thrillers and film noir classics, a fully stocked bar, and a complete restaurant with tables and chairs.
 The group les UX took responsibility for the installation.

 The film As Above, So Below, released in 2014, was the first production that secured permission from the French government to film in the catacombs.
 They aimed to use no alterations to the environment with the exception of a piano and a car which were hauled into the catacombs and set on fire.

 In 2015, Airbnb paid €350,000 as part of a publicity stunt offering customers the chance to stay overnight in the Catacombs.

 In August 2017, thieves broke into a cellar from the catacombs and stole more than €250,000 of wine.

-In 2025, American Desert Rock band Queens of the Stone Age released an acoustic live performance entitled Alive in the Catacombs, recorded in 2024 while on the European leg of The End Is Nero World Tour.
+In 2025, American desert rock band Queens of the Stone Age released an acoustic live performance entitled Alive in the Catacombs, recorded in 2024 while on the European leg of The End Is Nero World Tour.
 On the WTF with Marc Maron podcast, frontman Joshua Homme described how it took 18 years to secure permission to record in the catacombs.
+In 2026, architects, designers, technicians and masons undertook renovations, installing new lighting and ventilation systems, restoring the bone walls and preparing new audio guides.
+Some previously restricted sections were also made visible to visitors.